nadiahpk/antarctic-treaty-system-investigation/docs/note_to_self.md

 - 1961, recall bad fit of Michael's model, find the WPs that were missing from Parsa and Michael's data included all WPs with coauthorships

+### To do

+- meeting 1961, WP 2 rev 0 is not a WP.
+Delete
+- meeting 1968, WP 42 rev 3 is not really authored by France but by a sub-Working Group.
+It is almost identical to previous revisions, though, so I guess what we do with this depends on the purpose.
+    - change authorship to "Sub-Working Group" or empty if we're interested in coauthorships

 ## Future analysis

 ### Examples of non-substantive WPs